 This course examines the functions, responsibilities, logic and analytical tools of financial management.
 The elements of the financial administration of the firm will be considered throughout the term.
 Emphasis will be placed on "why" as well as "how" financial decisions are made in organizations.
 This will be accomplished by examining the areas of cash flow, valuation, present value, risk and return, cost of capital and short and long term financing.
-Prereq: BUS 212 or permission of the instructor; CL: ECON 333; Offered every year; J. Spittell and controlling functions of organizational management.
-We pay particular attention to the process of managing and the challenges of getting work done with and through others.
-Prereq: BUS 280 or permission of the instructor; DV; Offered occasionally, J. Spittell
+Prereq: BUS 212 or permission of the instructor; CL: ECON 333; QR; Offered every year; J. Spittell